Prestea Chief hails the impact of Free SHS on his people

 "Our town roads have been in a deplorable state but it is currently being constructed and we can't wait to have our asphalt," he said.

-“I thought we were going to benefit from 10 kilometers of our town roads, but I have been told that it has been expanded to 25 kilometers.
-We have also had five extra kilometers of asphalt road and I was asked to suggest where I want it to be.
-We are very grateful to our MP, Barbara Oteng Gyasi, the MCE, and the government for this.”
+"I thought we were going to benefit from 10 kilometres of our town roads, but I have been told that it has been expanded to 25 kilometres.
+We have also had five extra kilometres of asphalt road and I was asked to suggest where I want it to be.
+We are very grateful to our MP, Mrs Barbara Oteng Gyasi, the MCE and the government for this."

 While commending the government, the Chief also requested for more development for his people.